chrisnoonan98675/site/xl-release/how-to/create-a-jdbc-export-hook.markdown

 - 4.7.0
 ---

-[XL Release export hooks](/xl-release/how-to/create-an-export-hook.html) are a powerful mechanism that allows you to define Jython scrips that can do something with completed releases.
+[XL Release export hooks](/xl-release/how-to/create-an-export-hook.html) are a powerful mechanism that allows you to define Jython scripts that export information about completed and aborted releases before they are [archived](/xl-release/concept/how-archiving-works.html).

 You can also create JDBC export hooks.
 These allow you to insert information about releases into a SQL database; for example, for reporting purposes.
 JDBC export hooks give you access to the `java.sql.Connection` object.

 ## Step 1 Define a new export hook